 Ohio START provides technical assistance to all Ohio START PCSAs through our Ohio technical assistance consultants in collaboration with our national model experts Children and Family Futures (CFF).
-Technical assistance is delivered by five TA consultants who will each cover a region of the state.
-The sixth TA consultant works to recruit, train and mentor the family peer mentors working within the program.
+Technical assistance is delivered by TA consultants who will each cover a region of the state.
+The Family Peer Mentor TA works to recruit, train and mentor the family peer mentors working within the model.
 The technical assistance consultants are:

 - Diana Hoover – Northwest Region TA

 - Amy Reinhart – Northeast Region TA